hardwario/docs/chester/firmware-sdk/github-actions-ci.md

 ### Beginning of the File

-First part of the file is just so you can specify when the workflow should run.
+The first part of the file is just so you can specify when the workflow should run.

 This example will run on **Push to the main branch** and on **Published Release**.